selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 ### Fetching

-There are three ways to fetch fetch an object.
-These methods, by design, are only permitted on the server

-If you know it's id (_id) value you can use **getFromPersistWithId**

-    Customer.getFromPersistWithId(idValue).then (function (customer) {
-        // Do something with customer
+Data is fetch with the fetch() method which is injected into every template.

+    <template>.fetch({options}).then(function(results) {});

+These options can be used
+* **query** results will contain an array of objects that meet the query constraints.
+The query may be a MongoDB query string (a subset of which is supported in SQL-based databases) or for knex-based database a callback that is passed the knex object and can support the knex-based functions to create complex queries.
+* **id** results will contain a single object.
+The database id is passed here (retrieved from the _id property of a saved object).  **id** and **query** are mutually exclusive.
+* **fetch** a specification identical to the fetch parameter when defining templates or the fetch option in the schema which specifies whether or not to also fetch related objects.
+* **start** the zero-based offset of the first object in the result set to be returned
+* **limit** the maximum number of objects to be returned
+* **order** a set of property names whose value is -1 to indicated sorting down and +1 to indicate sorting up.
+The set is ordered in terms of precedence (e.g. {mostImportantProp: 1, secondary: 1})
+* **transient** a boolean that specifies that the results are not to take up space in the session (does not apply to daemons).
+This both prevents the data form being transported to the browser and allows the object to be garbage collected at the end of a server call.
+* **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
+Usually you create a child logger and pass in context information you want logged.

+Examples:

+    Customer.fetch({query: {email: this.email}}).then(function (customers) {
+        console.log(customers[0].firstName);
     });

-If you want get an array of objects that match a given criteria use **fetchFromPeristWithQuery**

-    Transaction.getFromPersistWithQuery(
-    {'$or':[{type: 'debit'}, {type: 'credit'}]}).then (function (transactions) {
-        // Do something with transactions returned
-    });
+    Workflow.fetch({id: this.workflowId}).then (....)

+    Workflow.fetch({id: this.workflowId, fetch: {conversations: true}).then (....)

-If you want to fetch a related object (and it was not automatically fetched because of cascading) you use just fetch on the object itself:
+If you already have an object and it references other objects that were not automatically fetched via the fetch parameter you can fetch them with

-    return customer.roles[0].fetch({account: true}).then( function () {
-        //customer.roles[0] will now be populated with it's related account });

-Note that you can specify multiple objects to fetch
+    <object>.fetch({options}).then(function() {code executed after everything fetched});

+The only supported options are **fetch** and **logger**.

+Examples:

+    customer.fetch({fetch: {policies: {owner: true}}}).then (....)

 ### Cascading

-When you have a reference to another object in the schema you can have Peristor automatically fetch that reference even if it is another document by applying the **fetch** option in one of these three ways:
+When you have a reference to another object in the schema you can have Persistor automatically fetch that reference even if it is another document by applying the **fetch** option in one of these three ways:

 * In the reference itself (e.g. **roles: {type: Array, of: Role, value: [], fetch: true})**